DoctorAxiom/flame-of-limited-life/README.md

 # Initial Set up

 0. There are some steps that are easier to set up if you start BEFORE installing the datapack, which only happens on step 6.
+After you install the datapack your gamemode will be forced to either spectator or survival.
 1. Find a seed you like where it has a good play area WITHIN 5000 blocks of 0,0 (some datapack features are buggy farther away from world origin).
 2. Set desired world border size and location using the worldborder command.
 Highly recommend not exceeding 1250 meters for the width of the world border.
 3. Set desired world spawn location.